 University of Utah Career Development Opportunities

-The CCTS K-Club is a monthly lunch meeting for early-career clinical and translational researchers.
+The CTSI K-Club is a monthly lunch meeting for early-career clinical and translational researchers.
 Each meeting features a speaker who is preparing a grant application or an independent research project proposal.
 The speaker presents to a group of peers and senior investigators and receives feedback.
 This is a safe environment for those early in their research careers to benefit from the expertise of senior investigators who want them to be successful.
 It also provides a venue for peer investigators to learn from each other.
-Senior faculty from U of U Health Sciences are regular participants.
+Senior faculty from University of Utah Health are regular participants.